 How To Slice Cucumber Ribbons

-The key to this Cucumber Strawberry Salad’s pretty presentation is thinly sliced cucumber ribbons.
+The key to this Cucumber Salad’s pretty presentation is thinly sliced cucumber ribbons.
 The process is quite easy.
 We found this great YouTube video demonstration that we recommend watching if you need a visual.
 Here’s the step-by-step instructions:

 - Start by cutting off and discarding either end of the cucumber.

 - Then, using a standard vegetable peeler, peel one strip off of the cucumber.
 The first strip will be mainly cucumber skin.
 Go ahead and discard that first piece.

 - Continue peeling ribbons of the cucumber (from the same starting point) from end to end.
 When you are nearing the center on the cucumber, flip it over and repeat Steps 2 & 3 until you have as many ribbons as possible.

 Important Note: We recommend using English cucumbers (the long, skinny ones that are often wrapped in plastic at the grocery store) for this Cucumber Salad recipe.
 English cucumbers have much smaller seeds that can be eaten and enjoyed.
 English cucumber ribbons can include the seeds without worry.
 If you are using a common slicing cucumber, be sure to cut ribbons that avoid the large seeds.
 (Those larger cucumber seeds are quite bitter and contain lots of extra water content).
 When peeling ribbons from a regular slicing cucumber, rotate the vegetable to peel ribbons from 4 sides while leaving the seeded core in the center.

 How To Prevent Cucumber Salad from Becoming Too Watery